garthNicholas/Poised-project-management-database/README.md

 # Poised Project Management System (PoisedPMS)
-# Project Management system - linked to mySQl - created with a Java
+# Project Management system - linked to MySQl - created with a Java

 Purpose of Project management system: